 exclude business interest and income from division; and,

 Cohabitation agreements will help parties discuss important, yet difficult, issues that will help them understand each other's expectations during the relationships.
-The agreement can be drafted to becomes a marriage contract once you get married and a separation agreement in the event of separation or divorce.
+The agreement can be drafted to become a marriage contract once you get married and a separation agreement in the event of separation or divorce.
 This will save future legal fees.

 Although there are numerous templates on the internet, be sure to have a lawyer review them before execution as necessary legal provisions are often missing.
 A small error or failure to include a provision may prove critical and result in a court procedure setting aside the agreement.
 Our cohabitation agreements are well drafted and designed specifically for each individual case; as a result they are usually over 20 pages in length.
 Contact us for a free consultation.